Florida's new COVID-19 cases rise by 9,994; deaths up 97 to 19,000 including nonresidents

 Worldwide

-The U.S. represented 22.0 percent of the 11,887 deaths five days after record 12,242 deaths and 18.6 percent of the world total though its population is only 4.3 percent of the global total.
+The U.S. represented 22.9 percent of the record 12,356 deaths and 18.6 percent of the world total though its population is only 4.3 percent of the global total.

-Sweden, which has been doing "herd immunity" with no lockdown, reported 24 deaths and is at 6,798.
-Neighboring Norway reported 2 to rise to 334, as well as 441 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, reported 23 deaths and is at 6,972.
+Neighboring Norway reported a record 17 deaths to rise to 334, as well as 378 more cases.

 Scripps Only Content 2020